 2013 RAA | Frequently Asked Questions

-Yes.
+What are the fees for ICANN registrar accreditation?
 Annual accreditation fees are fees that all registrars are required to pay annually to maintain accreditation.
-The fee is $4,000 per year.
-Unless a registrar is operating under the 2001 version of the RAA, registrars have the option of paying the annual $4,000 accreditation fee in quarterly installments of $1,000.
+Registrars have the option of paying the annual $4,000 accreditation fee in quarterly installments of $1,000.

 Variable accreditation fees are determined based on the transaction type and volume of each registrar.
 There are two types of fees associated with the variable accreditation fees:

-Variable fees for all registrars in the aggregate are budgeted at $3.8 million but are expected at $3.4 million for FY14.
+Variable fees for all registrars in the aggregate are accounted for in the ICANN org annual budget.
 The variable fee is divided among all registrars based on a validated concept that ICANN often expends the same quantum of effort in providing services to a registrar regardless of size.
 However, provided that the registrar is considerably smaller in size and in activity, some registrars will continue to be eligible for "forgiveness" of two-thirds of the standard per-registrar variable fee.
 To be eligible for forgiveness, the registrar must have (1) less than 350,000 gTLD names under its management and (2) no more than 200 attempted adds per successful net add in any TLD.
 Forgiveness will be granted each quarter to all registrars that qualify.
+More information about the forgiveness provision is available in the annual ICANN org budget.

-The amount of the variable fee payable per registrar is calculated each quarter by dividing $950 thousand (one-fourth of $3.8 million) equally among all registrars that have at least been accredited for one full quarter or have made at least one transaction, taking into consideration the forgiveness factor.
+The amount of the variable fee payable per registrar is calculated each quarter by dividing one-fourth of the total fee budgeted equally among all registrars that have at least been accredited for one full quarter or have made at least one transaction, taking into consideration the forgiveness factor.

-- Transaction-based fees are assessed on each annual increment of an add, renew or a transfer transaction that has survived a related add or auto-renew grace period.
-This fee will be billed at $0.20 per transaction for registrars operating under the 2001 RAA, and $0.18 per transaction for registrars operating under the 2009 or 2013 RAA.
+Transaction-based fees are assessed on each annual increment of an add, renew or a transfer transaction that has survived a related add or auto-renew grace period.
+This fee is billed at $0.18 per transaction for registrars operating under the 2013 RAA.
+More information about the transaction-based fees is available in the annual ICANN org budget.

 Yes.
 The format of responses shall contain all the elements in the provided order.